Explanations and instructions of all things Writing.Com.

 If you edit a Suspended message, completing the edit also UnSuspends the message.

 Suspending a Message: If you (or someone who has edit rights) decide to suspend a forum post, a confirmation window will appear allowing you to add a reason before actually processing the suspend.
 You may select one of the reasons provided in a drop-down window or create one of your own or leave it blank.
 In any case, a confirmation window allows you to confirm or preview the suspend before completing it.
+A member with Group Edit cannot suspend their own posts.
 Suspended messages are still shown in the forum listing.
 Any information from the suspend page will automatically be added to the top of the message, and the message header will be changed to show:

 ** Message Suspended **